Paolo Imbalzano

 You are welcome to book a free 20-minute consultation.

-We can talk about what feels difficult, what you are hoping for, and whether this way of working might help.
+We can talk about what feels difficult, what you recognise in yourself, and where it might make most sense to begin.

 There is no pressure to continue.